liamraeNZ/GoustoTechTest/README.md

-GuostoTechTest
+GuostoTechTest - Platform Engineer

-Prepared by Liam Rae-McLauchlan 31/05/2015
+Prepared by Liam Rae-McLauchlan 31/05/2017

 **Cloudformation Template**

-Spins up an autoscaling group, with an ALB, SG, CloudWatch alarm and Launch Configuration Must have at least 2 subnets selected for high availability
+Spins up an autoscaling group, with an ALB, SG, CloudWatch alarm and Launch Configuration
+for an EC2 instance, running standard Amazon Linux

+*Paramaters*
+Key Name - Key Pair
+Instance Type - default: m1.small
+Subnets - Must have at least 2 subnets selected for high availability AllowedIP - CIDR range allowed to connect on port 22 or port 8080

 **Cloudwatch Alarm**